-TMCC Student Complaint/Grievance/Appeal Procedure
+TMCC Student Complaint/Grievance Procedure

-Turtle Mountain Community College (TMCC) students have the right to express their concerns if they believe they have been treated unfairly, subjected to harassment, or been the victim of discrimination.
-The procedures for Student Complaints/Grievances/Appeals provides a means for students to express complaints/grievances/appeals, to request a form of relief, and to receive an objective hearing.
-Students are reminded that filing a false complaint/grievance/appeal is in violation of the Student Code of Conduct.
-The TMCC Dean of Academics and Dean of Student Services are available to assist students who are considering filing a complaint/grievance/appeal.
+TMCC students have the right to express their concerns if they believe they have been treated unfairly, subjected to harassment, or been the victim of discrimination.
+The procedures for Student Complaints/Grievances provides a means for students to express complaints/grievances, to request a form of relief, and to receive an objective hearing.
+Students are reminded that filing a false complaint/grievance is in violation of the Student Code of Conduct.
+The TMCC Dean of Students is available to assist students who are considering filing a complaint/grievance.
 All required forms are located in appendix "A" of this handbook.

-A. Academic Decision complaint/grievance/appeal procedure
+A. Academic Decision complaint/grievance procedure

-The following procedure provides the steps for a student to file a complaint/grievance/appeal concerning a faculty member's academic decision.
+The following procedure provides the steps for a student to file a complaint/grievance concerning a faculty member's academic decision.
 An example of an academic complaint is a final grade appeal.

-- The student wishing to file a complaint/grievance/appeal about a matter pertaining to an academic decision made by a faculty member may discuss the matter first with the faculty member whose action has caused him/her to consider filing the complaint/grievance/appeal in an effort to resolve the situation informally.
-This meeting must take place within 14 college days of the date of the action. - If not resolved through informal discussion and over a period not to exceed 7 college days, the student may complete a Student Academic Decision Complaint/Grievance/Appeal Form within seven days of speaking to the faculty member. - 3.
-The form is submitted to the Academic Dean. - 4.
-Within the next seven days, the Academic Dean schedules a meeting with the student to attempt to resolve the concern.
-The person whose action caused the complaint/grievance/appeal may be invited by either the student or the Academic Dean to attend the meeting. - 5.
-A written response will be provided to the student by the Academic Dean either personally or by first-class mail within 7 college days of the meeting. - 6.
-If the student is not satisfied with the Academic Dean's written response, she/he has one 5 college days to request in writing that a grievance committee hear the matter.
-This request is given to the TMCC Vice President.
-A hearing will be scheduled within five 5 college days.
-The recommendations of the grievance committee will be provided to the TMCC Vice President within five 5 college days of the hearing.
-The Vice President in conference with the President will have 7 college days to decide whether to accept the recommendation of the committee or to render a different decision.
-The TMCC Vice President will notify the student in writing within that time frame.
-The decision of the Vice President is final and there are no further means of appeal to be made.
-In cases where the appeal involves the TMCC President, the appeal will be heard by the Board of Directors.
+- 1. The student wishing to file a complaint/grievance about a matter pertaining to an academic decision made by a faculty member may discuss the matter first with the faculty member whose action has caused him/her to consider filing the complaint/grievance in an effort to resolve the situation informally.
+This meeting must take place within 14 college days of the date of the action. - 2.
+If not resolved through informal discussion and over a period not to exceed seven college days, the student may complete a Student Academic Decision Complaint/Grievance.
+The form is submitted to the Dean of Academics. - 3.
+Within the next seven college days, the Dean of Academics schedules a meeting with the student to attempt to resolve the concern.
+The person whose action caused the complaint/grievance may be invited by either the student or the Dean of Academics to attend the meeting.